-- Accidentally fail to carry out instructions properly to care for a patient
+- Failing to carry out instructions properly to care for a patient

-- Be wrongfully accused of unprofessional conduct either while performing clinical duties or administration work
+- Being wrongfully accused of unprofessional conduct either while performing clinical duties or administration work

-- Apply or remove dressings negligently, resulting in damage or injury to a patient
+- Applying or removing dressings negligently, resulting in damage or injury to a patient

-- Make a mistake or error of judgement due to being overworked.
+- Making a mistake or error in judgement due to being overworked

-You may be offered some level of cover under your employer’s professional indemnity policy, but it’s also a good idea to take out cover for yourself.
-Some professional associations offer professional indemnity cover to members, while you can also take out a policy from an insurance provider.
+You may be offered some level of cover under your employer’s professional indemnity policy, but it’s also a good idea to compare your options cover for yourself.
+Some professional associations offer professional indemnity cover to members.
+You can also take out a policy from an insurance provider.

 Professional indemnity insurance offers financial protection against the many risks nurses face, ensuring they can simply perform their vital jobs without having to worry about the damage their finances and careers would suffer if something went wrong.